 Find below a collection of our favourite accommodation options in Cambodia.

 Situated near the Royal Palace, Raffles Grand Hotel d’Angkor is a luxury hotel full of Cambodia’s rich history and located near Angkor.

 Grand, softly lit spaces and colonial charm makes Anantara Angkor Resort a truly unique destination in Siem Reap.

 The Frangipani Villa Hotel, a boutique hotel situated one block away from the river, is the perfect base for a trip to Siem Reap.

 Within easy reach of Angkor Wat and located centrally in the leafy French Quarter, Shinta Mani Shack is a luxury hotel with character.

 Located between Siem Reap’s centre and Angkor, Siddharta Boutique Hotel offers impeccable services and a broad range of amenities.

 Part of the prestigious Raffles Hotels and Resorts, Raffles Hotel Le Royal is one of Cambodia’s most luxurious hotels, located in Phnom Penh.

-In this Cambodian experience you spend an amazing night at the Chambok community based eco-tourism site in Kirirom National Park.
+At Wayfairer Travel, we incorporate responsible travel in our holidays.
+In this luxury Cambodia holiday, you'll spend an amazing night at the Chambok community-based eco-tourism site in Kirirom National Park.
 The project was initiated in 2002 by a local environmental organisation to address the issue of deforestation and improve the livelihoods of villagers who depend on the forests.